Barry Bostwick

 Actor

-Barry Knapp Bostwick (born February 24, 1945) is an American actor and stage performer whose career spans film, television, and musical theatre.
-He first gained widespread recognition as Brad Majors in the 1975 cult film The Rocky Horror Picture Show and later reached mainstream television audiences as Mayor Randall Winston on Spin City from 1996 to 2002.
-Bostwick has maintained a steady presence on Broadway and in screen roles, earning a Tony Award for his work in The Robber Bridegroom and originating the role of Danny Zuko in the stage production of Grease.
+Barry Knapp Bostwick (born February 24, 1945) is an American actor and stage performer known for his work across film, television, and musical theatre.
+He first gained worldwide fame as Brad Majors in the 1975 cult classic The Rocky Horror Picture Show and later became a familiar face on television as Mayor Randall Winston in the sitcom Spin City from 1996 to 2002.
+Bostwick has also enjoyed significant success on Broadway, winning a Tony Award for his performance in the 1977 musical The Robber Bridegroom and originating the role of Danny Zuko in the original Broadway production of Grease.
+Over a career that began in 1967, he has built a versatile résumé spanning stage musicals, network television, and feature films.

 Early Life and Background

-Barry Knapp Bostwick was born on February 24, 1945, in San Mateo, California, the son of Elizabeth “Betty” Defendorf, a housewife, and Henry “Bud” Bostwick, a city planner and actor.
-He grew up in California and began performing on local stages, developing an early interest in acting and musical performance.
-His early stage work included performances at regional theatres, and he gained formative experience with experimental and ensemble theatre groups.
+Barry Knapp Bostwick was born on February 24, 1945, in San Mateo, California.
+He is the son of Elizabeth “Betty” Defendorf, a housewife, and Henry “Bud” Bostwick, a city planner and actor.
+His only sibling, older brother Henry “Pete” Bostwick, died at age 32 in a car accident on July 20, 1973.

 Notable Works and Milestones

-Bostwick won the Tony Award for Best Actor in a Musical for his performance in The Robber Bridegroom.
-In recognition of his personal and public resilience after a cancer diagnosis, he received the Gilda Radner Courage Award from Roswell Park Comprehensive Cancer Center in 2004.
-More recently, a short film he executive produced and starred in, Molly Robber, won an Audience Award at the 2020 Austin Film Festival, a credit that highlights his continuing activity as a performer and producer.
+Barry Knapp Bostwick won the Tony Award for Best Actor in a Musical in 1977 for his performance in The Robber Bridegroom, one of the most distinctive off-Broadway and Broadway musicals of the era.
+In 2004, he received the Gilda Radner Courage Award from Roswell Park Comprehensive Cancer Center in recognition of his public battle with prostate cancer.
+He has also won an Audience Award at the 2020 Austin Film Festival for the short film Molly Robber, on which he served as both executive producer and star.

 Personal Life